-The hardware requirements for Boost are tied to the sealer part of the Lotus deployment it is attached to.
+The hardware requirements for Boost are tied to the Lotus stack in a Filecoin SP deployment.

 Depending on how much data you need to onboard, and how many deals you need to make with clients, hardware requirements in terms of CPU and Disk will vary.

 A miner will need an 8+ core CPU.

 We strongly recommend a CPU model with support for Intel SHA Extensions: AMD since Zen microarchitecture, or Intel since Ice Lake.
 Lack of SHA Extensions results in a very significant slow down.